 Places to Visit in Turkey in Winter

-Cappadocia is perhaps the number one place to visit in Turkey in the winter.
+Cappadocia in winter is absolutely incredible – it’s possibly the number one place to visit in Turkey during this season.
 Located in the Taurus Mountains region of Anatolia, Cappadocia is a desert-like landscape punctuated by cave houses.
 It is most famous for its hot air balloons, which float up in the sky at dawn every day – even in winter.